ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `unrecognizedTask`.

-The leader responds to requests whose leader encrypted input share uses an out-of-date `HpkeConfig.id` value, indicated by `HpkeCiphertext.config_id`, with error of type 'outdatedConfig'.
-Clients SHOULD invalidate any cached aggregator `HpkeConfig` and retry with a freshly generated Report.
+The leader responds to requests whose leader encrypted input share uses an out-of-date or unknown `HpkeConfig.id` value, indicated by `HpkeCiphertext.config_id`, with error of type 'outdatedConfig'.
+If the leader supports multiple HPKE configurations, it can use trial decryption with each configuration to determine if requests match a known HPKE configuration.
+When clients receive an 'outdatedConfig' error, they SHOULD invalidate any cached aggregator `HpkeConfigList` and retry with a freshly generated Report.
 If this retried report does not succeed, clients MUST abort and discontinue retrying.

 The Leader MUST ignore any report pertaining to a batch that has already been collected.
 (See {{early-input-share-validation}} for details.)
 Otherwise,